 On the ground in Ghana

 Of course, we Whittakers like to be on the ground too!
 We first met our Ghanaian farmers and their communities towards the end of 2019.
-Claire McKay, Whittaker’s former Food Safety, Quality and Compliance Manager, spent time with Assin Fosu and Asankrangwa to understand their values and approach to producing cocoa.
-She also picked up a few tips to peel cassava (a root vegetable) at high speed, using a small, sharp machete!
+The team spent time with Assin Fosu and Asankrangwa to understand their values and approach to producing cocoa.
+They also picked up a few tips to peel cassava (a root vegetable) at high speed, using a small, sharp machete!

 Building personal relationships with our suppliers, whether on-shore or overseas is something we’ve always done.
 From collaborating with New Zealander’s producers through our Artisan Collection, to our Whittaker’s Cocoa Improvement Programme in Samoa.

-We were scheduled to visit Ghana again this year, but as Matt Whittaker, Whittaker’s co-Chief Operating Officer explains, 2020 had other plans.
+We were scheduled to visit Ghana again in 2020, but as Matt Whittaker, Whittaker’s co-Chief Operating Officer explains, the year had other plans.
 “We like to visit our cocoa cooperatives regularly, but COVID-19 brought international travel to a standstill.
 However because we’d already built strong relationships, we were able to keep in touch, and offer support or help where needed – even if we couldn’t be there in person”.

 “We asked our cooperatives if there was anything we could do, on top of our investment through Rainforest Alliance, that would have a positive impact on their communities,” says Matt.
-“Assin Fosu and Asankrangwa both came back and said more washrooms at their local schools would make a world of difference.”
+“Assin Fosu and Asankrangwa both came back and said more washrooms at their local schools and boreholes in their communities would make a world of difference.”

 Washrooms to keep students safe and healthy